GLD5000/gld-readfile/README.md

 # gld-readfile
-CLI interface to read the contents of a give file
+CLI interface to read the contents of a given file